Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Experiments

 \paragraph{Methods in Comparison \& Metrics.} We compare DC-PnPDP against a comprehensive suite of baselines, categorized into: (1) Classical Methods: FBP (for CT) and Zero-filling (for MRI).
-(2) SOTA Diffusion Solvers: We select four representative PnPDP methods: DDNM~\citep{wang2022zero}, DDS~\citep{chung2024decomposed}, DiffPIR~\citep{zhu2023denoising}, and the recent DAPS~\citep{zhang2025improving}.
+(2) SOTA Diffusion Solvers: We select five representative PnPDP methods: DDNM~\citep{wang2022zero}, DDS~\citep{chung2024decomposed}, DiffPIR~\citep{zhu2023denoising}, the recent DAPS~\citep{zhang2025improving}, and SITCOM~\citep{alkhouri2025sitcom}.
 It is worth highlighting that \textit{DiffPIR} can be mathematically formulated as a PnP-HQS framework, whereas our approach represents an ADMM framework.
-The structural difference lies strictly in the dual variable update and the proposed Spectral Homogenization. \textit{To ensure a rigorous comparison, we align the data-consistency operator of our method exactly with that of DiffPIR.} This control ensures that any performance gain is exclusively maximizing the contribution of the dual-coupling mechanism and spectral homogenization module. \textit{Detailed hyperparameter alignments are provided in Appendix \ref{app:baseline_details}.} Quantitative evaluation employs Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) for data fidelity, and Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018unreasonable} for perceptual quality.
+The structural difference lies strictly in the dual variable update and the proposed Spectral Homogenization. \textit{To ensure a rigorous comparison, we align the data-consistency operator of our method exactly with that of DiffPIR.} This control ensures that any performance gain is exclusively maximizing the contribution of the dual-coupling mechanism and spectral homogenization module. \textit{Detailed hyperparameter alignments are provided in Appendix \ref{app:baseline_details}.} Quantitative evaluation employs Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) for data fidelity.
+Additional LPIPS results are provided in Appendix~\ref{app:controlled_results}.